foundersandcoders/open-tourism-platform/docs/oauth.md

 --- | --- | ---
 client_id | string | **Required.** The client ID you received from Nazareth Open Tourism Platform for your app. redirect_uri | string | **Required.** The URL in your application where users will be sent after authorization. state | string | **Required.** An unguessable random string.
-It is used to protect against cross-site request forgery attacks.
+It is used to protect against malicious cross-site request forgery attacks.

-### 2. Users are redirected back to your site by Nazareth Open Tourism Platform
+### 3. Receive a temporary "authorization code" and request an "access_token"

-If the user accepts your request, Nazareth Open Tourism Platform redirects back to your site with a temporary authorizaion code in a `code` parameter as well as the state you provided in the previous step in a `state` parameter.
-If the states don't match, the request was created by a third party and the process should be aborted.
+If the user accepts your request, Nazareth Open Tourism Platform redirects back to your site with a temporary authorization code in a `code` query parameter in the URL as well as the state you provided in the previous step in a `state` query parameter.
+If the states don't match, the request was created by a (potentially malicious) third party and the process should be aborted.

-Exchange the `code` for an access token:
+Exchange the `code` for an access token by sending a request (immediately) to the following URL (including the query parameters below):

+> N.B.
+The request should be sent with the following header:
+'Content-Type': 'application/x-www-form-urlencoded'

 ```
 POST https://nazareth-open-tourism-platform.herokuapp.com/oauth/token